 The dropped deck and concave create deep foot pockets for a very secure and controlled feel when riding downhill and when sliding.
 They also bring the platform lower to the ground, leading to comfortable pushing and distance commutes.
 The sharp rails also provide strong leverage for responsive turns.

 The Meridian comes fitted with large, soft, grippy 70mm high-quality Butterball wheels (75A duro), and stable but responsive Gullwing Reverse trucks designed for fast freeride and downhill.

-The Sector 9 Trenchtown Rock is a 34″, relatively narrow (8.7″) city cruiser with a 20.5″ wheelbase.
+The Sector 9 Stranded Strand is a 34″, relatively narrow (8.7″) city cruiser with a 20.5″ wheelbase.
 It has a small but well-angled kick making it easy to pop this board off the ground on and off curbs and over small obstacles.

-The bamboo + maple deck features cool Bob Marley picture and graphics on the bottom and attractive with rasta color stripes on a bamboo veneer background on the top side.
+The bamboo + maple deck features very cool island with skull graphics on the bottom and attractive color stripes on a bamboo veneer background on the top side.

 the 8.375″ Gullwing Mission trucks are sharp turning for tight city cruising, while the 61mm soft Nineball wheels offer good roll speed for commuting and reliable grip for carving.

 See the Stranded Strand cruiser here on Sector 9’s website

 Sector 9 Sentinel review

 The Sector 9 Sentinel is a 37.5″ by 9.25″ (28″ wheelbase) directional deck with ample wheel cutouts and drop-through truck mount.
 This deck has a 5-ply bamboo construction resulting in great flex for carving and pumping.
 It’s similar in shape to the Mini Lookout (see above).

 The Sentinel’s deck flex combines with the extra-sharp turning double-kingpin Gullwing Sidewinder trucks for an exceptional carving and shredding ride.